pascalbayer/dino/README.md

 rather limited because you can only query by hash and range attributes.
 To allow for slightly more complex queries, you can combine multiple attributes into a single key.

-Pass a string array to the `key` config and Dino will combine or parse the attributes automatically:
+Pass a string array to the `hash` or `range` key configs and Dino will combine or parse the attributes automatically:

 ```js
 var table = 'threads',